Jack McGeorge

 Harvey John "Jack" McGeorge II (September 29, 1949 – August 18, 2009) was a Marine, a Secret Service Specialist, and a munitions analyst for the U.N.
 Monitoring, Verification and Inspection Commission (UNMOVIC), as well as being a frequently recognized regional leader for BDSM advocacy and education.

 In 2000, on the strength of his published work and demonstrated expertise, McGeorge was offered the opportunity to defend his knowledge of the weaponization of biological and chemical agents before a panel of the Academic Council of the State Research Institute for Organic Chemistry and Technology in Moscow, for which he was awarded an honorary doctorate degree.

 He was a founder of Black Rose, an officer of the Leather Leadership Conference, a Director of the National Coalition for Sexual Freedom, and a Chairman of the Community-Academic Consortium for Research on Alternative Sexualities.

 McGeorge died in August 2009 as a complication of open heart surgery.

-Controversy
+Public disclosure of BDSM activism

 Over Thanksgiving weekend, 2002, an article in the Washington Post publicly highlighted McGeorge's leadership in the Washington, DC BDSM and leather community.

 McGeorge had made no attempt to conceal his involvement in the BDSM and leather lifestyles; his full name appeared prominently on websites, and he said as much to the Post and other media.
 He did, however, offer his resignation to Hans Blix, hoping to preserve the credibility of his organization (the U.N.
 Monitoring, Verification and Inspection Commission, called UNMOVIC) before the weapons inspections in Iraq.
 Blix refused to accept McGeorge's resignation.

 Later, Hua Jiang, spokeswoman for U.N.
 Secretary General Kofi Annan, said that being into BDSM was no more likely to be a cross-cultural problem in the Middle East than any number of other issues.